Let’s Talk About It: Telephone Skills Training is Critical to Practice Success

 Wednesday, June 28, 2017 9:00 AM

-The telephone is one of the most unheralded — but most important — communication tools in a medical practice.
+The telephone is one of the most unheralded — but most important — communication tools in

 Taking the time — and applying the resources — to properly train and educate staff to use the telephone in a courteous, professional manner can have a significant impact on a practice’s bottom line.
 Failure to do so can result in lost business and numerous customer service challenges.